toladata/Knowledgebase/6-programs/program-guide.md

 To add a new program for your team or organization, go to the `Programs` tab and click `Add New Program`.
 Start by adding your `Program Name`, `Start date`, and `End date`.
 Click `Submit` and you're all set!

-From here you will prompted to the `Program Guide` to help you add basic information about your program to get you going!
-You will be asked to add your program:
+From here you will prompted to the `Program Guide` to help you start adding information about your program in the following sections:

 * `Sectors`